BlessedOrg/Gelato/README.md

 ## Introduction

-Welcome to the GitHub repository for **Blessed experience with Gelato.Networks**, a ticketing solution developed during our participation in the [Hackathon Name] Hackathon.
-This document provides an overview of our project, our experience during the hackathon, and the key findings and lessons learned.
+Welcome to the GitHub repository for **Blessed experience with Gelato.Networks**, a ticketing solution developed during our participation in the Infinite Space Bazaar Hackathon.
+This document provides an overview of our experience during the hackathon, and the key findings and lessons learned using Gelato.networks.

 ## Project Overview